CONSTITUTION OF THE TRADES UNION INTERNATIONAL OF WORKERS IN THE BUILDING, WOOD, BUILDING MATERIALS AND ALLIED INDUSTRIES PREAMBLE

 – any other criteria deemed appropriate by the Executive Committee

 Organizations affiliated to the UITBB shall pay their membership fees (by bank transfer, cheque, cash, etc.) directly to the UITBB.
 The UITBB shall conclude bilateral cooperation agreements with associate organizations.

 An affiliated organization shall have the right to withdraw from the UITBB.
 The organization in question must give notice, in the manner it considers the most suitable, to the Secretariat or the Executive Committee of the UITBB.

 Organizations with associate member status shall participate in the International Trade Congress with all the rights enjoyed by organizations with the status of affiliated members.

 Associate organizations can be members of the Executive Committee, in which they shall participate with consultative status.
 Members of organizations with associate status cannot be elected to the functions of President, Vice-President, General Secretary or Secretary of the UITBB.
 Associate organizations shall contribute to the funds of the UITBB through a membership fee, the amount of which shall be fixed in common agreement between the

 AMENDMENTS TO THE CONSTITUTION

-Conference.
-The Secretariat shall inform the affiliated organizations of proposed amendments not later than three months before the Conference.
+Congress.
+The Secretariat shall inform the affiliated organizations of proposed amendments not later than three months before the Congress.

-Amendments to the Constitution require to be voted by a two-thirds majority of the delegates to the Conference.
+Amendments to the Constitution require to be voted by a two-thirds majority of the delegates to the Congress.